LegalHackers/DINAL/readme.md

 DINAL will initially be based on a very small sample: under 40 SCOTUS and 9th Circuit cases.
 With time, we hope to develop the data, algorithm and design to make the product more sophisticated.

+THIS PRODUCT IS ABSOLUTELY NOT TESTED OR SCIENTIFIC.
+THIS IS NOT A GOOD SUBSITUTE FOR LEGAL ADVICE AND CERTAINLY DOESN'T CREATE AN ATTORNEY-CLIENT RELATIONSHIP WITH ME.

 This software is licensed under the following terms:

 The MIT License (MIT) (c) 2016 Phil Weiss